gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 In GNAT, there is no 'library' in the normal sense.
 Instead, the set of source files themselves acts as the library.
-Compiling Ada programs does not generate any centralized information, but rather an object file and a ALI file, which are of interest only to the binder and linker.
+Compiling Ada programs does not generate any centralized information, but rather an object file and a :file:`.ali` file, which are of interest only to the binder and linker.
-In a traditional system, the compiler reads information not only from the source file being compiled, but also from the centralized library.
+In a traditional system, the compiler reads information not only from the source file being compiled but also from the centralized library.
 This means that the effect of a compilation depends on what has been previously compiled.
 In particular: